verrazzano/docs/content/en/docs/guides/oam-to-kubernetes/verrazzano-coherence-workload.md

     name: logs
 ```

-A StatefulSet resource, similar to the following one, will be created.
+A StatefulSet object, similar to the following one, will be created.
 ```
 apiVersion: apps/v1
 kind: StatefulSet